Ramen House owner rewards staff with trip to Las Vegas

 LOUISVILLE, Ky. — As restaurants across our area shut down for good, a local favorite is closed just this week.
-It's not facing staffing or supply issues, the owner said his team deserves a break.
+It's not facing staffing or supply issues - the owner said his team just deserves a break.

 "To me, I love taking care of people, so to be able to do this is like a dream come true," Ramen House owner Jonathan Ham said.

 The restaurant is tucked between a movie theater and library at Mid-City Mall in the Highlands.
-But, the people who run the restaurant are halfway across the country, in Las Vegas.
+But right now, the people who run the restaurant are halfway across the country in Las Vegas.

 In addition to the time off, Ham helped pay for a few of his employees to make the trip.